Redblueflame/rfcs/rfc/xxxx-experimental-features.md

 # Expected Response

 This change would be welcome, as it allows to use of new features and give feedback to it before it's too late, as it allows to bypass all deprecation policies.

+But as it also makes the process of making a new feature globally available, I do expect that there will need to be simplicications in the stabilization process.